jverne/jverne.github.io/_posts/2015-09-23-you-re-only-fooling-a-few-people-bringing-your-laptop-to-the-library.md

 ![Webcomic by Jason Heeris](http://twitpic.com/dj27dh "This Is Why You Shouldn't Interrupt a Programmer")

 I'm pretty sure I "think like a computer scientist", but my sort of computer science is a little more ad hoc, and grounded in hackery as much as beautiful code and math.
 I mostly used hacking as a gateway drug to code and math.
+I've also jumped around a lot over the years, and as a true generalist I've placed more importance on grokking frameworks and business needs over deep algorithmic understanding.

-Coming into it cold while being stared at by an engineer potentially as grumpy as me is an exercise in irony.
+So, coming into this cold while being stared at by an engineer potentially as grumpy as me is a bit of a challenge.
+(And offers no small amount of irony.)
 So, I'm trying to just get into the pair-programming mindset.

 I just hope I'm not going to be implementing yet another hashset or LRU cache in Java.